 Common Reasons

-Photo Interpretation: The AI uses your uploaded photos as references, but lighting, angles, or unclear details can affect how it draws.
+The AI uses your uploaded photos as visual guides.
+Lighting, angles, or unclear details in those photos can influence how it draws faces and scenes.

 How to Fix It